omarGarciaTecpa/capstone_py4e/README.md

-# capstone_py4e
+# Data analysis project
-My capstone project for the course:  Capstone: Retrieving, Processing, and Visualizing Data with Python at coursera
+My capstone project for the Dr. Chucks course:

+*Retrieving, Processing, and Visualizing Data with Python at [Coursera](https://www.coursera.org/learn/python-data-visualization/home/info)*

+## Data Source explained
+The data used for this analysis was retrieved from the

+National Survey on Availability and Use of Information Technologies in Homes (ENDUTIH) 2022[1]

+[1] - National Survey on Availability and Use of Information Technologies in Homes (ENDUTIH) 2022